We're pretty keen on equitable access, for everybody

 The education program brings a host of programs for children and adults that can be accessed for free and support learning, access and creative play.
-We host programs in the Gallery amongst the exhibitions but we also have a workshop.
-The workshop is right next to the Gallery and encourages mess, experimentation and play.
-Our Education program is led by Sally ONeill, Education Officer.
+We host programs in the Gallery amongst the exhibitions but we also have our Education Studio.
+The Education Studio is right next to the Gallery and encourages mess, experimentation and play.
+Our Education program is led by Ssamantha Withshire, Education Officer.

 More involved or multi sessional classes will attract booking and payments, so check the events listing for what we have scheduled for today.

-Our Outreach program sees an Janet Gordon, Outreach Officer out on the road everyday, visiting outlying schools and providing a creative learning session each morning.
-Current locations are Dalton, Goulburn East, Tallong, Breadalbane, Taralga, Windellama and Marulan, always free.
+Our Outreach program sees an Janet Gordon, Outreach Officer, out on the road everyday, visiting outlying schools and providing a creative learning session each morning.
+Current locations are Dalton, Taralga, Tallong, Marulan, East Goulburn, and Goulburn, always free.

-Art Teenies is a free, weekly event for under 5's and their carers held Monday at 10am.
+Art Teenies is a free, Gallery based five to six week term for under 5's and their carers held Tuesdays at 10am during exhibitions.

-Teenies are guided through the current exhibition along with a fun, creative activity.
-Each week the activity will vary with story telling, music and movement forming part of the hour.
-Art Teenies is a great way to introduce smaller children to contemporary art and brings parents and carers together in starting the week right.
-A yoga program is peppered throughout the program to add a little ommmm to your Monday.
+Teenies are guided through the current exhibitions along with a fun, creative activity.
+Each session will vary with story telling, singing, movement and artmaking.
+Art Teenies is a great way to introduce smaller children to contemporary art and brings parents and carers together.
+It’s never too young to discover the joys of visual arts.

 Afternoon Art Club